UOLMDA2025/CardioCXR/src/README.md

 # CardioCXR
-This repository contains scripts and resources for preprocessing and modeling ECG data to perform predictive tasks related to cardiopulmonary health from combined ECG and chest X-ray (CXR) data.

-## Overview

-This project integrates ECG features with chest X-ray labels to build predictive multilabel classification models using XGBoost.
-The repository provides tools to:

-- Clean and preprocess ECG-realted features and CXR data
-- Engineer relevant ECG features and synchronize them with CXR metadata
-- Stratify datasets by clinical variables (age, gender, diagnosis labels)
-- Train and evaluate multilabel classifiers with performance metrics and uncertainty estimates
-- Interpret model outputs via SHAP values for explainability

 ---
 This repository contains scripts to process and model ECG data for predictive tasks.
 Follow the steps below to replicate the experiments.